bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 1. After installing homebrew, use the command `brew install openshift-cli` to install the `oc` command line tool.
 2. When installation is complete, run `oc version` to confirm successful installation.
 A successful installation should return the version number of `oc`.

-Please note, `oc version` will also return an error `'error: You must be logged in to the server (Unauthorized)` until you complete the next step.
+Please note, `oc version` may also return an error `'error: You must be logged in to the server (Unauthorized)` until you complete the next step.

 ### Test oc login

 1. In order to login with the `oc` command line tool, first login to the [OpenShift Web Console](https://console.apps.silver.devops.gov.bc.ca/).
-For instructions, see the [Login to OpensShift Web Console](/login-to-openshift) page
+For instructions, see the [Login to OpenShift Web Console](/login-to-openshift) page

 2. Click on your name at the top-right corner of the screen, and choose: Copy login command